nawab312/AWS/Security/IAM_AND_ACCESS_MANAGEMENT/Notes.md

   Session Token
   Expiration Time
   ```
+  - How EC2 Gets These Credentials
+    - Inside the instance, the application contacts the Instance Metadata Service. `http://169.254.169.254/latest/meta-data/iam/security-credentials/`
+    - This service returns temporary credentials for the role attached to that instance.
 - *Use Cases:* IAM roles are commonly used in scenarios like granting EC2 instances permission to access S3 buckets or allowing cross-account access between AWS accounts.

 A **Trust Policy** is a JSON document that defines which entities (users, roles, or AWS services) are allowed to assume an IAM role.
 Trust policies are attached to IAM roles and specify the **trusted principals** that can assume the role.
 This is useful in scenarios like granting cross-account access or allowing AWS services to assume roles.
 Trust Policy Structure